Unity-Technologies/com.unity.multiplayer.docs/docs/basics/scenemanagement/using-networkscenemanager.md

 ### Loading a Scene
 In order to load a scene, there are four requirements:
-1. The `NetworkManager` must be started in host or server mode
+1. The `NetworkManager` instance loading the scene must be started in host or server mode (server authoritative scene management)
-2. The `NetworkSceneManager.Load` method is invoked on the server side
+2. The `NetworkSceneManager.Load` method is used to load the scene
 3. The scene being loaded must be registered with your project's [build settings scenes in build list](https://docs.unity3d.com/Manual/BuildSettings.html)
 4. There cannot already be a Scene Event in progress